 I have seen ‘Ravenswing’, the dark-leaved counterpart of this beauty, reseed heavily in gardens here in southeastern Pennsylvania where it is not supervised.
 I’ve been growing ‘Golden Fleece’ for only a few years and gather practically all of the seeds, so I haven’t found many unwanted volunteers here, but I image it could sow just as readily if given the opportunity.
-(I very much recommend cutting off the flowering stems once the blooms fade, as that will prevent self-sowing and can encourage a flush of bright new leaves too.)
+(I recommend cutting off the flowering stems once the blooms fade, as that will prevent self-sowing and can encourage a flush of bright new leaves too.)

-Be aware that the species Anthriscus sylvestris is considered to be invasive in some areas.
+Please be aware that the species Anthriscus sylvestris is considered to be invasive in some areas.
 For more information, see the plant’s information page at The Invasive Plant Atlas of the United States.